superfly/macaroon/macaroon-thought.md

   <dt>VID and CID</dt>
   <dd>The "tickets" in a 3P caveat.
 You only care about the CIDs, or "caveat tickets"; you tear off the CID from a 3P caveat and present it to the third-party service that discharges Macaroons for it; that service decrypts the ticket and uses it to build the discharge token.</dd>

+  <dt>Service Tokens</dt>
+  <dd>A Service Token is a Macaroon used by a Machine or infrastructure component rather than a person.
+The difference between a Service Token and an ordinary Macaroon is that the ordinary Macaroon will almost always have an expiration date, and will always have a 3P caveat demanding authentication.
+A Service Token will have neither.</dd>

 </dl>